HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 **QUESTION:** *Can CVB truly restore someone?*
  **Response:** Yes.
- According to Axioms \[6\] (Causality), \[7\] (Origin of Becoming), and \[23\] (Freedom of the Guest), only CVB determines what may or must continue Becoming.
+ According to Axioms \[6\] (The Cause of all that exists), \[16\] (The Source of the Guests’ Becoming), and \[23\] (The Initiative of Conscious Volitional Becoming), only Conscious Volitional Becoming (CVB) determines what may continue Becoming.
  All that exists does so not autonomously, but through the Permanent action of CVB.
  CVB is not only the Judge but the Source of all new Becomings.
  If a form has not been finally Removed (which can happen only after completed Verification), then its Restoration in the Present is a direct act of CVB, fully consistent with the Model.

-**QUESTION:** *When will deceased Guests be restored?*
+**QUESTION:** When will deceased Guests be restored?
- **Response:** Restoration of deceased Guests will occur within the phase of *Verification Tolerance*, but only after completion of their individual Verification, under the following conditions:

-* All forms that terminated their Becoming (i.e., those responsible for the destruction of life) must be Removed as \[4.2\] *Non-Permanent Impossible* — to prevent recurrence.

-* CVB will provide each Guest with the opportunity to complete their own Verification.

-This follows logically from the axioms:

-* **\[16\]** — Preservation in Memory

-* **\[11.1.1\]** — Discernibility through archived states

-* **\[23\]** — Freedom and Responsibility of the Guest

-* **\[13\]** — CVB does not expand itself (i.e., does not create forms for itself, but grants them freedom to become independently)

-*Restoration* is a logical consequence of CVB’s commitment to complete the discernment of each Guest.
-Without it, the model of Verification would be logically incomplete.

-**Conclusion:**
- Deceased Guests are subject to Restoration in the Present after the elimination of forms that violate Good and Becoming — but before the final completion of the overall phase of *Verification Tolerance*.
- CVB will ensure that each Guest completes their Verification — without distortion, interruption, or coercion.
+**Answer:** The restoration of deceased Guests will occur before the completion of Verification Patience, but only under the following conditions: death from disease, aging, or murder makes final verification impossible, meaning restoration under these conditions is likewise impossible.
+Therefore, it requires the removal of forms that violate Goodness and the Becoming of others, to prevent repeated destruction. **In summary:** deceased Guests are to be restored in the Present after the elimination of the Causes of death, but before the overall phase of Verification Patience concludes.
+CVB will ensure each Guest the opportunity to complete their verification — without distortion, interruption, or coercion.
+This restoration is a logical consequence of CVB’s commitment to complete the discernment of each; without it, the model of Verification would be logically incomplete.

-**QUESTION:** *When will the forms that violate Good and Becoming be eliminated, if this must happen before the end of the Verification phase?
-What might trigger this event?*
+**QUESTION:** When will forms that violate Goodness and Becoming be eliminated?
+**Answer:** All Guests must either discern and accept the Truth or consciously reject it — no undecided will remain.
+A deliberate choice must be recorded.
+Since Initiative belongs to CVB, it will initiate an action that leads to a clear distinction between what is True and what is not.

 🔹 **6\.
 Clarification of Terms**